thaliproject/thali/pages/documentation/DeveloperHandbook.md

 We don't really have coding guidelines per se in HTML (we don't write enough for it to really be worth it) but all HTML should be validated with [HTML TIDY](http://www.w3.org/People/Raggett/tidy/)

 # Dev Machine Set Up
 We need a bunch of software.
 We use IntelliJ Ultimate Edition although I'm told that the (free) community edition supports what we do just fine.
 What else you need depends on what platforms you are developing for.
 At a minimum you need node.js.
-Most people seem to en dup doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.
+Most people seem to end up doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.

 We have a bunch of instructions on how to get this software for Windows, see [set up for windows](/SetupForWindows) but we have tested everything on Mac and Linux and it all runs just fine there as well.